 I am a passionate Rottweiler and German Shepherd breeder.
 Breeding for conformation, temperament and beauty.
 Focusing allot on the dogs working abilities, as it is as important for a beautiful dog to perform the function it was originally bred for and that is to be a working dog.
 Our breeding dogs are carefully selected for the qualities we strive for in our kennel.
 Our aim is to provide you with a dog with sound mind and body, to live a healthy happy life without genetic faults.
 All our breeding dogs are x-rayed for hip and elbow dysplasia.
 Our dogs all come kusa registered, microchipped, vaccinated and dewormed.

 It is quite sensible to plan in advance if you want to train your dog, or compete in dog shows.
 The chances of picking a champion from a litter in which the parents and or the progenitors are first rate show dogs are actually higher than when choosing a puppy from a pedigree whose progenitors were primarily selected for their suitability for training.
 The same goes for picking a dog for training.
 Some breeders aspire to both and will train and show their dogs.

 Not just a puppy:

-All my dogs are x-rayed for hip dysplasia prior to breeding, and only dogs with excellent hips are used in my breeding program.
+All my dogs are x-rayed for hip dysplasia prior to breeding, and only dogs with good hips are used in my breeding program.
 Genetics is vitally important in the Rottweiler breed as hip and elbow dysplasia is avoidable by breeding only dogs that are free from HD and ED.

 To much exercise for a growing puppy can also cause trauma to the joints as they are developing, long jogs and hard surfaces are definitely not good for joint development but short bouts of low impact exercise, especially swimming can help muscle development and decrease the risk for HD.
-Slippery surfaces can also cause micro-trauma to the joints.
-So in short do play your part in insuring your puppy is raised in the correct environment.